|

 collection and the museum's appearance.

-were mainly bought by the elder Baron, while Hans focused more on the 19th
+old masters were mainly bought by the elder Baron, while Hans focused more

-and 20th century, resulting in a collection that spans eight centuries
+on the 19th and 20th century, resulting in a collection that spans eight

-of European painting, without claiming to give an all-encompassing view
+centuries of European painting, without claiming to give an all-encompassing

-focal points is the early European painting, with a major collection of
+of the focal points is the early European painting, with a major collection

 by Duccio, and his contemporaries, and works of the early Flemish and Dutch